Mean Field Analysis of Two-Party Governance: Competition versus Cooperation among Leaders: Cooperation versus Competition

-Assumption \ref{ass:compare} is a technical condition used to show the component-wise properties of the Lyapunov equation \eqref{eq:K} in Proposition \ref{poK}, which eventually allows us to compare the cost functionals of the follower under the two games using the representation in \eqref{eq:lem:cost}.
-Statements 1) and 2) suggest that each player values his difference with the other players only moderately.
-In Theorem \ref{thm:compare} below, we shall focus on the case when $C_1G_1<0$ and $C_1\bar{G}_1\leq0$.
-In that case, Statement 3) of Assumption \ref{ass:compare} requires that the effect of leaders on the terminal cost of the follower is relatively small compared to their effects on the follower's state dynamics, and Statement 4a) means that the overall state dynamics of the players are self-decaying.
-Otherwise, we require a relatively small terminal time to avoid blow-up of the associated equations.
+\end{enumerate} \end{enumerate} } \end{assumption} Assumption \ref{ass:compare} is a technical condition used to show the component-wise properties of the Lyapunov equation \eqref{eq:K} in Proposition \ref{poK}, which eventually allows us to compare the cost functionals of the followers under the two {leaders'} games using the representation in \eqref{eq:lem:cost}. { Condition 1) is a standard assumption that limits excessive deviations from the mean field term in the representative follower's cost functional.
+Condition 2) suggests that each leader's objective should prioritize their own state over the alternative leader's state, ensuring that the influence from the other leader does not dominate their own.
+Condition 3) requires that each leader will impose certain influences over both the alternative leader and the followers.

+To allow meaningful comparison, we require that the representative follower's state to be at least affected by the mean field term (Condition 4)) or the leaders' states (Condition 5)).
+In the former case, the positive coefficients $F_1$ and $\bar{F}_1$ encourages the representative follower to align with the community via the mean field term, which is sketched by the leaders.
+In the special scenario where $C_1=0$, Condition 4) about $B_1$ preserves a certain degree of influence from the leaders on the representative follower's state via the mean field term, which allows a clear contrast of the effect on the representative follower between the two types of governance.} {In the latter case when $C_1\neq 0$, we require} that the effect of leaders on the terminal cost of the follower is relatively small compared to their effects on the follower's state dynamics when $C_1G_1 \le 0$ and $C_1\bar{G}_1\leq0$, {which are the cases we shall study in Theorem \ref{thm:compare}}. {Condition} 5a) means that the overall state dynamics of the {leaders and the representative follower} are self-decaying.
+Otherwise, we require a relatively small terminal time to avoid blow-up of the associated equations {\eqref{dynGamma}}.
 Examples of model parameters which satisfy Assumption \ref{ass:compare} will be given in Section \ref{sec:numerical}.